 ShellShock or Bash Vulnerability

-This section talks about what exactly is the vulnerability in UNIX that has the industry feel threatened.
+This section talks about exactly is the vulnerability in UNIX that has the industry feel threatened.
 Normally, on a command line, there are many things that happen.
 For example, values of different parameters are passed that are processed by the computer without checking the source of values.
 Each command has a command name, switches and command parameters.
-Like for example, in MS DOS Type command, you have the command syntax as:
+Like for example, in MS-DOS Type command, you have the command syntax as:

 Type filename.txt /p [>textfile.txt|print]